sibirrer/psfr/Paper/paper.md

 The algorithm was first used to iteratively reconstruct the PSF in the modeling of doubly and quadruply lensed quasars from HST imaging data on HST imaging data [@Birrer:2017; @Birrer:2019; @Shajib:2019; @Shajib:2020; @Schmidt:2022] and ground-based adaptive optics imaging [@Shajib:2021].
-With first light of JWST, the method has been refined and has since been used for studies of galaxy evolution and quasar-host galaxy docomposition studies [@Santini:2022; @Merlin:2022; @Yang:2022; @Ding:2022].
+With the first light of JWST, the method has been refined and has since been used for studies of galaxy evolution and quasar-host galaxy docomposition studies [@Santini:2022; @Merlin:2022; @Yang:2022; @Ding:2022].